How to Select the Right CNA Training Program near Stone Mountain Georgia

-The Job of a Nursing Assistant
+The Role of a CNA

 - Administering basic services to patients

-- Reading patient’s vital signs
+- Measuring patient’s vital signs

 - Keeping a record of patient’s health status